-In this tutorial we will show you how to install Steam on Debian 9 Stretch.
+In this tutorial, we will show you how to install Steam on Debian 9 Stretch.
 For those of you who didn’t know, Steam is a digital distribution platform for video games.
-As Amazon Kindle is digital distribution platform for e-Books, iTunes for music, similarly Steam is for games.
-It provides you the option to buy and install games, play multiplayer and stay in touch with other games via social networking on its platform.
+As Amazon Kindle is a digital distribution platform for e-Books, iTunes for music, similarly Steam is for games.
+It provides you the option to buy and install games, plays multiplayer, and stays in touch with other games via social networking on its platform.
 The games are protected with DRM.
-Recently, over 4500 games are available through steam and 125 million active users are registered with Steam platform.
+Recently, over 4500 games are available through Steam, and 125 million active users are registered with the Steam platform.

 Install Steam on Debian 9 Stretch

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running these following

 apt-get commands in the terminal:

 apt-get update apt-get upgrade